Time Evolution of Uniform Sequential Circuits: Methodology

 The {\ourAnsatz} with local circuits acting on $N_q$ qubits defines a subclass of states within the manifold of {\denseAnsatz}, or equivalently uniform MPS of bond dimension $\chi=2^{N_q - 1}$.
 As a generic 2-qubit gate, up to a global phase, requires $15$ parameters~\cite{https://doi.org/10.48550/arxiv.1905.13311}, the {\ourAnsatz} ansatz is parametrized by at most $15 (N_q - 1) M_U$ optimization parameters~\footnote{We note that the number of parameters can be reduced considering the redundancy of the consecutive single-qubit gates.}, as compared to $ 2^{2 N_q + 1}$ parameters necessary for the dense parametrization in the {\denseAnsatz} ansatz.
-In the previous works, it has been shown that similar ans\"atze on a finite system are polynomially more efficient in representing ground states~\cite{Haghshenas_2022} and exponentially more efficient in representing time-evolved states~\cite{Lin_2021}.
-The question remains on whether the same conclusions, applied to the {\ourAnsatz}, hold in the thermodynamic limit.
-Later in the Section~\ref{sec:results}, we will demonstrate that {\ourAnsatz} forms a physically relevant subset of the {\denseAnsatz} states with the corresponding bond dimension, and allows for efficient time-evolution of quantum states.
+In the previous works, it has been shown that similar ans\"atze on a finite system are polynomially more efficient in representing ground states~\cite{Haghshenas_2022} and exponentially more efficient in representing time-evolved states~\cite{Lin_2021}. { Previous works studying the dynamics of infinite systems have been focused on the specific case $N_q=2, M_U=1$.
+The question remains on whether there is also an exponential advantage in the thermodynamics limit in expressing quantum states produced under non-equilibrium dynamics. } Later in the Section~\ref{sec:results}, we will demonstrate that {\ourAnsatz} forms a physically relevant subset of the {\denseAnsatz} states with the corresponding bond dimension, and allows for efficient time-evolution of quantum states.
 We begin here with the description of the tools to acquire physical observable from the {\ourAnsatz} state representation.